bellsmith15/rock-paper-sissors-game/README.md

 - As a user, I want my opponents score to progress if I am the loser of the round.
 - As a user, I want a message to appear, notifying me of the round winner.
 - As a user, I want to be notified if I have won or lost the game.
-- As a user, I want to be able to toggle the game audio on and off.
+- As a user, I want to be able to pause or play the game audio.

 ## FEATURES
 The Scope Plane

 Features planned:
-Responsive Design - The game/site should function correctly on screen sizes such as Mobile devices, Tablets, Laptops and Desktops for User to access.
+* Responsive Design - The game / site should function correctly on screen sizes such as Mobile devices, Tablets, Laptops and Desktops for User to access.
-Navigation elements should be contained within the game screen.
+* Navigation elements should be contained within the game screen.
-Audio elements should be clearly visible to the user so that they can toggle audio on / off whilst playing the game.
+* Audio elements should be clearly visible to the user so that they can toggle audio on / off whilst playing the game.

 # The Structure Plane